daniyxlkhan/speedTest50/README.md

 - **speedtest.db**: An SQLite database that stores historical speed test results for registered users.

-## Deployment
-Your Speedtest50 is ready for deployment and public use.

 ## Learning Journey
 During this project, I acquired valuable skills: